-In order to make the X frame work, Fisher Body increased the strength of the rocker sills of the bodies, as well as side-to-side stiffeners in the floor.
+In order to make the X-Frame work, Fisher Body increased the strength of the rocker sills of the bodies, as well as side-to-side stiffeners in the floor.
 These can be seen fairly well in this shot of a ’58 Chevy.
 In essence, GM was transferring a substantial amount of the overall structure’s strength to the body; certainly any side impact resistance that this intrinsically vulnerable design might have had.
-The problem is not only whether the body sills had enough strength for that purpose in the first place, but these rocker sills were notorious for collecting moisture and rusting prematurely.
+The issue is not only whether the body sills had enough strength for that purpose in the first place, but these rocker sills were notorious for collecting moisture and rusting prematurely.

-But before we discuss the X-frame’s safety weaknesses, real or perceived, let’s do a survey of what all the GM divisions were doing frame-wise during this period.
+But before we discuss the X-Frame’s safety weaknesses, real or perceived, let’s do a survey of what all the GM divisions were doing frame-wise during this period.
 Contrary to some assumptions, not all the divisions used the X frame, either at all, or at least not during some of the time.

 Vehicle design and construction at GM then was almost the exact opposite of today.
 Now, numerous vehicles (and brands) with distinctly different bodies share a “platform”, generally the key underbody structure, suspension and/or floor platform.
 Back then, Fisher body engineered a common body to be used by various divisions, but each division engineered its own vehicle otherwise, including the frame, suspension, drive train, etc. It really was ass-backwards; or it certainly came to be so, given how increasingly little folks actually appreciated what went on under the floor, at least very technically speaking.
 And it was inevitable that GM would eventually centralize these aspects.

 But beginning in 1961, Buick fell in with the X crowd, even touting it as the “Safety-X-Frame”.
-Full-sized Buicks stayed with the X through 1964.
+Full-sized Buicks stayed with the X Frame through 1964.

-Olds was the only member of the GM family to not use the X frame at all.
+Olds was the only member of the GM family to not use the X-Frame at all.
 The ’57-’58 Olds frame looks quite similar to the same vintage Buick frame.